Wisconsin may consider virtual school a form of homeschooling.

 History

 Wisconsin, in the midwestern United States, legalized homeschooling in 1983.
 Parents or other designated persons can legally teach homeschooled students.
-Still, current law does not appear to provide for the instruction of children from more than one family in a homeschool.
+Still, current law does not allow for the instruction of children from more than one family in a homeschool.
 Wis.
 Stats. §115.001(3g).
 Homeschool is not considered private or nonpublic schooling in Wisconsin.

 Regulation